dshowing/dQR/README.md

 # dQR

-*Translate string to QRcode on your Terminal.*
+*Convert string to qrcode on your terminal.*

 ## Requirements